teibit/xarray-events/docs/README.rst

 -   Compute the *mean* of each group.

-This result can be interpreted as the mean 2D position of the ball on the screen during the frames [500, 6500).
+This result can be interpreted as the mean 2D position of the ball over the span of each event during the frames [500, 6500).

 Licence
 +++++++